RocketChat/Rocket.Chat/.changeset/seven-otters-worry.md

 '@rocket.chat/meteor': patch
 ---

-Fixes an issue where the language preference was not being applied to the custom user status page, specifically for the status options in the table.
-The fix ensures the status options are translated correctly.
+Fixes an issue where custom status' values in the custom status page table were not being properly translated